hacs/documentation/source/docs/use/type/index.md

 ---
 title: Repository types
-description: "There are 6 different types of repositories published for HACS."
+description: "There are different types of repositories published for HACS.
+Select the type below to see the description."
 generated: true
 ---